 “Being on the ice for the Frozen Four was incredible.
 Not only are you surrounded by such an energetic atmosphere, but you get to interact with the players and really see how great their skills and communication are up close.
 Women’s hockey has come such a long way, and it’s always fun to be involved in experiences like this.”

 Akin to her fellow officials at the Frozen Four, Harrop also holds a background as a collegiate competitor.
-Having played for the Trinity College Bantams, based in Hartford, Connecticut, Harrop, who was a four-sport star at Milton Academy, excelling in ice hockey (where she was team captain), field hockey, lacrosse and swimming, made her collegiate debut on November 15, 2014 vs Connecticut College.
+Having played for the Trinity College Bantams, based in Hartford, Connecticut, Harrop was a multi-sport star.
+Attending Walpole High School in her freshman and sophomore years, she not only played ice and field hockey, she participated in lacrosse and was a member of the swim team.
+Competing at Milton Academy as a junior and senior, Harrop served as captain of the ice hockey team, while continuing her pursuits in field hockey.
+Enjoying her collegiate debut on November 15, 2014 vs Connecticut College, it marked an extension of her already sterling athletic endeavors.

 Harrop’s first point as a Bantam would come nearly a month later, earning an assist on Emma Tani’s goal in 5-0 blanking of Southern Maine as Sydney Belinskas gained the shutout.
 Before the conclusion of her freshman season, Harrop would be part of a Bantam program that won the NESCAC Championship.
 Considering that the Bantams entered the postseason labeled as an underdog, it served as a highly motivational factor, supplying the drive to defeat Middlebury, one of the top seeds, providing her with a highlight cherished for the remainder of her collegiate career.